-Today's Date: //

-Dear Parent/Guardian:

-WCEC, Inc. constantly works to create, promote and sustain an environment of mutual respect.
-We work hard to resolve conflicts and differences in a diplomatic manner.
-We cannot and DO NOT tolerate any physical or verbal abuse of other children, parents or staff.
-Occasionally, a child breaks the rules and fights or becomes physically or verbally abusive to the point that it is necessary to suspend a child to ensure the safety and well being of all of the children.

-Your child, , has been suspended from the School Age Program for the following reason(s):

-□ Before your child can return to the School Age Program we must meet to discuss the incident and develop a safe and effective plan for his/her return.
+Today's Date:// Dear P Parent/Guardian: to reso verbal physic C, Inc. constantly works to create, promote and sustain an environment of mutual respect.
+We work hard plve conflicts and differences in a diplomatic manner.
+We cannot and DO NOT tolerate any physical or abuse of other children, parents or staff.
+Occasionally, a child breaks the rules and fights or becomes eally or verbally abusive to the point that it is necessary to suspend a child to ensure the safety and well of all of the children.
+Your cing rea child,, has been suspended from the School Age Program for the follow-ason(s): 1. 🗖 Before your child can return to the School Age Program we must meet to discuss the incident and develop a safe and effective plan for his/her return.
 I have reserved time to do this on: / at a.m. / p.m.

-- 3. □ Your child has been suspended times within , therefore, I have scheduled a meeting with you, the Program Director and the Director of Social Services on: / at a.m. / p.m., to discuss our concerns and incident, and to develop a safe and effective plan for his/her return.
+2. 🗖 Due to the seriousness of the situation for which your child was suspended, I have scheduled a meeting with you, the Program Director and the Director of Social Services on: 3. 🗖 Your child has been suspended times within, therefore, I have scheduled a meeting with you, the Program Director and the Director of Social Services on: / / at a.m. / p.m., to discuss our concerns and incident, and to develop a safe and effective plan for his/her return.
 Thank you for your cooperation.

-Sincerely,

-Program Director

-By signing this form I acknowledge that I received a copy of this suspension letter.
+Sincer rely, By sig Program Director rning this form I acknowledge that I received a copy of this suspension letter.
+Parent Guardian Signature: Date: Cc: Child's File Coordinator of Social Services Program Director

-// Date:

-Parent/Guardian Signature:

-Cc: Child's File Coordinator of Social Services Program Director